mumpf/knx-sensor/doc/knx-dev-setup.md

 Now a new instance of Visual Studio Code is started.
 You can close the other (previous) instance.

-If you use the board from MASIFI version v1 or v2, you need to change two settings:
+If you use the board from MASIFI version v1 or v2, you need to change one or two settings:

     In knx-sensor, edit the file platformio.ini:
     - change the line